reubenharry/physics/docs/physics/gaugetheory.md

 [Fiber bundles](../maths/topology.md) are the objects on which gauge theories are defined, which are the field theories that describe modern physics, from electromagnetism (a $U(1)$ bundle), Yang-Mills (a g-bundle where g is a more general, non-Abelian, Lie group) to general relativity (a tangent bundle).

-The idea is that the field which the action takes as argument is a connection on the bundle, so that the connection (and in turn curvature of the space) is a dynamic variable.
+The idea is that the field which the action takes as argument is a connection on the bundle, known in physics as a gauge field, so that the connection (and in turn curvature of the space) is a dynamic variable.
 For example, in electromagnetism the curvature is the electromagnetic field strength, and the bundle has spacetime as the base manifold and fibers of $U(1)$.
-For general relativity, we work with a tangent bundle, for which the base manifold is also spacetime, so that curvature is Riemamnian curvature.
+For general relativity, we work with a tangent bundle, for which the base manifold is spacetime, which has a canonical connection, and curvature is Riemamnian curvature.

-### General
+## General

-For a bundle $E$, a group action $g(x) = e^{ic(x)^aA_a}$, a physical field $\phi \in \Gamma(E)$, a gauge field $A$, a gauge transformation is the map:
+For a G-bundle $E$, i.e. a bundle with fibers isomorphic to some group $G$, a group action $g(x) = e^{ic(x)^aA_a}$, a physical field $\phi \in \Gamma(E)$, a gauge field $A$, a gauge transformation is the map:

 $$
 \phi(x) \mapsto g(x)\phi(x)